 - The bone also forms an ellipsoidal joint with the proximal carpal row that allows us to move, rotate, bend, and flex the wrist .

 Radius Bone Anatomy

-The Radial bone is somewhat triangular longitudinally , being divided into the upper end, body/shaft, and the lower end.
+The Radial bone is somewhat triangular longitudinally , divided into the upper end, body/shaft, and the lower end.